Google Reviews Export and Local Business Reputation Monitor

 | BI analyst | Clean JSON or CSV feed for sentiment models and dashboards |

-Opens each Google Maps listing in a real browser, clicks the Reviews tab, applies your sort order, and scrolls the reviews panel until your cap is reached.
-Residential proxies keep you past Google's anti bot defenses.
+The actor opens each Google Maps listing in a real browser, clicks the Reviews tab, applies your sort order, and scrolls the panel until your review cap is reached.
+Residential proxies keep every run past Google's anti bot defenses.

 Quick start